Lebanon: French Mandate

+In 1920, King Faisal I proclaimed the Arab Kingdom of Syria's independence and asserted control over Lebanon.
+However, following a defeat to the French at the Battle of Maysalun, the kingdom was dissolved.
+Around the same time, at the San Remo Conference, tasked with deciding the fate of former Ottoman territories, it was determined that Syria and Lebanon would fall under French rule.
+Shortly afterward, the formal division of territories took place in the Treaty of Sèvres, signed a few months later.

+On 1 September 1920, Greater Lebanon, or Grand Liban, was established under French control as a League of Nations Mandate, following the terms outlined in the proposed Mandate for Syria and the Lebanon.
+Greater Lebanon united the regions of Mount Lebanon, North Lebanon, South Lebanon, and the Bekaa, with Beirut as its designated capital.
+These specified boundaries later evolved into the present-day configuration of Lebanon.
+This arrangement was ratified in July 1922.
+The Lebanese Republic was officially proclaimed on 1 September 1926, with the adoption of a constitution inspired by the French constitution on 23 May 1926.
+While a Lebanese government was established, the country continued to be under French control.

+Pressure on German-occupied France

 Lebanon gained a measure of independence while France was occupied by Germany.
-General Henri Dentz, the Vichy High Commissioner for Syria and Lebanon, played a major role in the independence of the nation.
+General Henri Dentz, the Vichy High commissioner for Syria and Lebanon, played a major role in the independence of the nation.
 The Vichy authorities in 1941 allowed Germany to move aircraft and supplies through Syria to Iraq where they were used against British forces.
 The United Kingdom, fearing that Nazi Germany would gain full control of Lebanon and Syria by pressure on the weak Vichy government, sent its army into Syria and Lebanon.

 After the fighting ended in Lebanon, General Charles de Gaulle visited the area.
 Under political pressure from both inside and outside Lebanon, de Gaulle recognized the independence of Lebanon.
 On 26 November 1941, General Georges Catroux announced that Lebanon would become independent under the authority of the Free French government.
 Elections were held in 1943 and on 8 November 1943 the new Lebanese government unilaterally abolished the mandate.
 The French reacted by imprisoning the new government.
-In the face of international pressure, the French released the government officials on 22 November 1943.
-The Allies occupied the region until the end of World War II.
+Lebanese nationalists declared a provisional government, and the British diplomatically intervened on their behalf.
+In the face of intense British pressure and protests by Lebanese nationalists, the French reluctantly released the government officials on 22 November 1943, and accepted the independence of Lebanon.